Mixed Trends For Real Estate In Tallahassee

 Robin Jerkins Is Selling Real Estate In Tallahassee

-Just ask Robin Jerkins, a sales associate at Century 21 Manausa and Associates, and she’ll tell you she’s never been so busy.
+Just ask Robin Jerkins, a sales associate at Joe Manausa Real Estate, and she'll tell you she's never been so busy.
 And she means it!

 And why is Robin's opinion significant?

 Because she is one of our two new agents.
 She moved to our office with limited Tallahassee experience, but she brought over 15 years of service as a REALTOR in Maryland.

 So what does Robin mean when she says she has never been so busy?

 In her first month with our office, Robin has averaged more than 1 appointment per day and she has already written 4 contracts and has several other offers in negotiation.
 Considering the average agent selling real estate in Tallahassee last year closed only four contracts (for the entire year), I would say Robin is busy!

 In the real estate graph below, we record the average number of homes sold each day in Tallahassee.
 By using a 365 day average, we remove any effects of the seasonal changes that occur throughout the year, making this a very important Tallahassee real estate report.